TK01079/GradPortfolioDemo/resume.md

 -   Working with writing for multiple disciplines.

-## ** Rollins College, Winter Park, FL** *--- Graduate Tutor and Writing Consultant*
+### Rollins College, Winter Park, FL | *Graduate Tutor and Writing Consultant*

-Jan 2015 - PRESENT
+>Jan 2015 - PRESENT

--   Working with students of all ages and levels to teach writing
+-   Working with students of all ages and levels to teach writing skills.
-    > skills.

 -   Specializing in editing with adult students and graduate students.